-Some of the possible PhD research topics and descriptions are given below.
+Some of the possible and general PhD research topics and descriptions are given below.

 If you are a potential PhD student, please email me at and express your interest :).

 Description: As network applications are increasingly being used with the popularity of broadband networks, network security is very important.
 The smartphones and computers use various applications for banking and online purchases, and the user needs to use it securely.
 To perform network attacks like spoofing, flooding, eavesdropping, etc. is so easy with some research.
 An intrusion detection system looks for different kind of network attacks in the incoming packets.
 Can we use machine learning to differentiate the attack packet flows, classify attacks and eventually stop them?
 Can we allow the learning algorithm to understand new kind of attacks and grow in intelligence?
 Can we use multi-agent approach to tackling this?
 There is a need for intelligent intrusion detection system that could detect different and dynamic attack patterns, and this research will develop such a system.

 Description: To manually analyse a qualitative document can be time-consuming.
 For example, a corporate sustainability report is a report that is published by an organisation about the economic, environmental and social impacts caused by its daily activities.
 These reports can help organisations to measure, understand and communicate the economic, environmental, social and governance performance.
 A manual analysis can be challenging when the report has hundred or more pages and when there are hundreds of such reports it can be even more challenging.
 In this research, we will use machine learning techniques along with natural language processing to do automated text analysis of (any) qualitative documents, in relation to their adherence to standard guidelines.

 Topic: Intelligent Wireless Sensor Network Application in Healthcare